UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 Please note the difference between key ids and scancodes.
 Both notation use human-readable abbreviations and are therefore easy to mix up.

-- _key ids_ identify specific hardware key.
+- _key ids_ identify specific hardware keys.
 Human readable key id abbreviations are assigned to match the printed key labels according to the default en-US layout.
 If you wish to use numeric key ids, then be sure that the numbers have always at least two digits (e.g., `ifGesture 03 ...`).
 - _scancode_ abbreviations describe scancodes as communicated to the PC, mapped according to en-US scancode mapping.

 For instance, if you rebind your UHK to Dvorak, then the key identified by hardware id `s` will be mapped to the `o` scancode (i.e., will read `o` in Agent, or contain `holdKey o` macro command).
 That is, issuing `activateKeyPostponed s` will produce the same thing as `holdKey o`.
 (Of course, if you furthermore choose some non-standard language mapping in your OS, you may end up with yet another character produced on screen.)